Elections

 • Photo ID is now required to vote in North Carolina.
 More information on accepted forms of ID are available on the State Board of Elections website.

-More detailed information on early voting sites can be found on the County websites below.
+Detailed information on early voting sites can be found on the County websites below.

 Wake County Residents: Information regarding dates, hours, and locations is available through the Wake County Board of Elections.